Do you ride the same route every weekend? Or record your every movement on Strava? We've all done it, and here are a few more familiar types of ride

 The proliferation of GPS bike computers and online ride sharing sites like Strava has seen our cycling habits change a little bit in the past few years.

-Instead of carrying an Ordinance Survey map in your back pocket and working out your route like the olden days, we can now get all the information we need delivered right to our face.
+Instead of carrying an Ordnance Survey map in your back pocket and working out your route like the olden days, we can now get all the information we need delivered right to our face.

 That means that sites like Strava are havens for stat fiends, but there are always the same kind of rides on there.
 They may be from all over the world, but virtually all of them share the characteristics of the examples below.